theNBS/ng2-adsk-forge-viewer/README.md

 ## Dependencies

-The library targets Angular 5.
+The library targets Angular 5 (and also works with Angular 6).

 ## Using the viewer component